internago-ab/site/content/manuals/Expense_management.md

 ---
-layout: questions_answers
+layout: manuals
-type: questions_answers
+type: manuals
-title: How does compensation of mileage costs by the employer work in France
+title: Expense management
 tags:
-  - Transport
-countries:
-  - France
+  - Expense management
-description: >-
+description:
 ---

 When the reimbursement of fuels costs is subject to the payment of a fixed